-Reyes Peak Trail is a 1.9 mile out and back trail located near Ojai, CA that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible year-round.
+Reyes Peak Trail is a 1.8 mile out and back trail located near Ojai, California that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Directions from Ventura: Travel about 40 miles north on Highway 33 to Pine Mountain Road.
 Drive to Reyes Peak Campground (near the end of Pine Mountain Road) and continue along a rough road to a parking area.